 In Early Childhood providing that one parent of the applicant speaks English

-At other levels, if they have attended school abroad and require no EAL (English) support
+At other levels, if they have attended at least 3 years of school abroad and require no EAL (English) support

 Students who do not speak English or Italian are accepted: